 Are Shavuot and Pentecost the Same Thing?

 This is a common question.
-A simple explanation is “yes.”
-However, to better understand the answer, you must learn how the two are connected.
+A simple explanation is yes.
+However, to better understand the answer, you must understand how the two are connected.
 In short, Pentecost is the Greek name for the Feast of Shavuot.

 A day of celebration and remembrance of God’s instruction given to Moses at Mount Sinai.

 - “Then the Lord said to Moses, ‘Go to the people and consecrate them today and tomorrow, and let them wash their clothes.
 And let them be ready for the third day.
 For on the third day the Lord will come down upon Mount Sinai in the sight of all the people.’”—Exodus 19:10-11